STarrant/QuizChallenge/README.md

 * Two player mode.
 (This is my single biggest disappointment that I did not have time to get this implemented before project submission.)
 * Google text-to-speech api to read questions and answer choices.
 * Change the picture backgrounds to suit the quiz category.
 The work involved here made this prohibitive in the project timeline and it may have been difficult to match in with the style of the project.
+* Muted mode and high contrast mode were removed from the design because of issues getting them to work.
+These would definitely be useful to implement given more time.

 ## Technologies Used